 That's all the evidence Alex has to back up Putin's legitimate claim that Ukraine is a puppet of Soros and the West.

-So they make all these thug claims, act all tough, ship in $10 billion of weapons, $5 billion in the last year, attack all these Russian-held areas, and the Russians are just like, okay, I guess we'll attack back.
+So they make all these thug claims, act all tough, ship in $10 million of weapons, $5 million last year, attack all these Russian-held areas, and the Russians are just like, okay, I mean, I guess we'll attack back.

-Because they created a proxy government, had a guy that was a TV star.
+Because they created a proxy government, had a guy that was a TV star that was the president as the TV star host, and then they install him and do all this, and Russia went crazy.

 And now here's Biden just a couple days ago not knowing who he is.